 How Do Partner Commanders Work in Magic?

 In Magic's EDH format, players usually pick a single legendary creature to serve as commander over their 100-card deck, including only colors their leader bears.
 However, a rare set of units access the partner ability, letting you use any two partners as commanders.
 While partners are generally weaker, their varied colors help you tweak your color identity as needed, and having an extra unit available throughout the match can really make a difference.

 Most comrades can be paired with any partner, though some specify a particular card to ally with.
-But with dozens of cooperative legends, with creatures reign supreme?
+But with dozens of cooperative legends, which creatures reign supreme?
 These are the ten best partner commanders in Magic: The Gathering!

 10. Kydele, Chosen of Kruphix

 CMC (Converted Mana Cost): 4

 For a four-cost creature, Kydele's 2/3 (two power and three toughness) aren't great, but considering the general flimsiness of partners, she's far from unusable.
 Additionally, Kydele belongs to the abundant human and wizard subtypes, granting several synergies, and she can tap to add one colorless mana for each card you've drawn in a turn.
 Given blue's specialty of bonus draws, this can offer some insane ramping.

 Green's big creatures and blue's counter prowess makes a formidable EDH combo; thankfully, they blend well in this terrific teammate.

 At just two mana, Akiri makes a reliable turn two play, and she bears both first strike and vigilance.
 The former lets her deal damage first in combat (and potentially avoid a counterstrike) while the latter lets her swing without tapping.